qfarhan/hugo-qf/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a data enginner by trade who specializes in working with unorganized data from different sources and
+I am a data enginner by trade who specializes in working with unorganized data from different sources, organize them and communicate the data with other departments.